New Trees for Padstow House and Bethlehem House

 Trees For Cities is working with Tower Hamlets Council to plant new trees, shrubs and hedgerow around Padstow House and Bethlehem House.
 The aim is to bring more trees and greenery to the estate, making it a cooler, healthier place to live, helping nature thrive and creating spaces that everyone can enjoy.

-As part of the project, we are pleased to be holding a Community Tree Planting Day at Bethlehem and Padstow House, Limehouse Causeway, London E14 8AG on Sunday 2nd November 2025 from 10am to 3pm.
-Complete the form below to sign up to plant a tree in your local green space.
+As part of the project, we were pleased to hold a Community Tree Planting Day at Bethlehem and Padstow House on Sunday 2nd November 2025.
+We had autumn sunshine and a wonderful turnout of 65 volunteers!

 Thanks for your feedback